Spring training ‘21: New year, but COVID-19 protocols remain

 Spring rosters will be limited to 75 players, with minor league camps delayed until the big leaguers leave town for opening day April 1.
 For fans accustomed to exploring the backfields, there won’t be much to see.

 The good news for all involved — spread of the virus has slowed near camps.
-Arizona has dropped from a peak of nearly 14,000 daily cases to under 3,000, while Florida went from a high of 19,000 daily cases to under 8,000.
+Arizona has dropped from a peak of nearly 14,000 cases in one day to under 2,000, while Florida went from a high of 19,000 cases to under 8,000.

 Still, MLB has adopted extra spring precautions.
 The Grapefruit League schedule was reworked to limit travel, and clubs won’t play exhibitions against local colleges — usually a spring staple.
 Some early games may be shortened to five or seven innings, and half-innings can be called off before three outs if a pitcher has thrown at least 20 pitches.